Emperor Wu of Jin: Middle reign: unification of the Chinese empire

 In 279, with the general Ma Long having finally put down Tufa's rebellion, Emperor Wu concentrated his efforts on Eastern Wu, and commissioned a six-pronged attack led by his uncle Sima Zhou, Wang Hun, Wang Rong, Hu Fen (胡奮), Du Yu, and Wang Jun, with the largest forces under Wang Hun and Wang Jun.
 Each of the Jin forces advanced quickly and captured the border cities that they were targeting, with Wang Jun's fleet heading east down the Yangtze and clearing the river of Eastern Wu fleets.
 The Eastern Wu chancellor Zhang Ti (張悌) made a last-ditch attempt to defeat Wang Hun's force, but was defeated and killed.
-Wang Hun, Wang Jun, and Sima Zhou each headed for Jianye, and Sun Hao was forced to surrender in spring 280.
-Emperor Wǔ made Sun Hao the Marquess of Guiming.
+Wang Hun, Wang Jun, and Sima Zhou each headed for Jianye, and Sun Hao was forced to surrender on 1 May 280.
+(Note: Sun Hao's biography in the Sanguozhi recorded that Sun Hao surrendered on the renshen day of the 3rd month of the 4th year of the Tianji era of his reign.
+This is an error as there was no renshen day in that month.
+The Zizhi Tongjian recorded that it was the renyin day of the 3rd month of the 1st year of the Taikang era of Sima Yan's reign.
+This date corresponds to 1 May 280 in the Julian calendar.
+Emperor Wu's biography in Book of Jin gave the same date as the one recorded in Sun Hao's biography in Sanguozhi.
+However, Wang Jun's biography recorded a memorial to the throne in which he wrote that he reached Moling on the 15th day of that month.
+The 15th day of the 3rd month of that year was a renyin day.)
+Emperor Wu made Sun Hao the Marquess of Guiming.
 The integration of former Eastern Wu territory into Jin appeared to have been a relatively smooth process.